-As we begin work on planning for a heritage conservation district designation for Long Branch, it’s useful to consider prior designation projects.
+As we begin work on planning for a Heritage Conservation District designation for Long Branch, it’s useful to consider prior designation projects.

 Some such attempts in Toronto have achieved success.
 Some have not.
-We can learn from both categories of experience.

-I’m looking forward to reading a report that was written in 1981, on the occasion of a previous attempt to set up a Long Branch heritage conservation district.
+I’m looking forward to reading a report that was written in 1981, on the occasion of a previous attempt to set up a Long Branch Heritage Conservation District.
 I recently learned of this report from Denise Harris, President of the Etobicoke Historical Society.

 The report, Historical Planning: Cottages in Long Branch Park, by Glenna Mack Pendleton, is based on research conducted in 1981 for the Etobicoke Historical Board and the LACAC — which is the Local Architectural Conservation Advisory Committee/